-Set the roast out at room temperature up to 2 hours ahead of time -- but no longer -- and season it well with sea salt or coarse kosher salt.
-A roast cooks less evenly and less efficiently if it goes into the oven cold.
-Salting this far in advance allows moisture to be drawn from the meat, seasoned and reabsorbed.
+Set the roast out at room temperature up to two hours ahead of time – but no longer – and season it well with sea or coarse kosher salt.
+A roast cooks less evenly if it goes into the oven cold.
+Also, salting prior to going in the oven allows moisture to be drawn from the meat, seasoned and reabsorbed into the roast.

-Preheat the oven to 450 degrees Fahrenheit half an hour ahead.
-You won't stay at this high a temperature, but starting at high heat helps brown and crisp the outside of the beef.
-Prep your roasting pan, too.
-Line the bottom with foil to keep juices from cooking on and oil or spray the rack to prevent sticking.
+Preheat the oven to 475 F if you are cooking a rib roast and 450 F if you are cooking a tenderloin.
+You won't stay at this high temperature, but starting at high heat helps brown and crisp the outside of the beef.
+You can also use this time to prep your roasting pan.
+Line the bottom with foil, and oil or spray the rack to prevent sticking.

 Move the roast beef onto a serving tray to rest for 10 to 15 minutes.
-Its temperature rises another 5 to 10 degrees, putting it at 130 to 135 F for a perfectly pink medium-rare.
-Juices also get reabsorbed into the muscle fibers during resting, sparing you the unfortunate loss of flavor and moisture that results when unrested beef is cut.
+Its temperature will rise another 5 to 10 degrees for a perfectly pink medium rare.
+Juices also will be reabsorbed into the muscle fibers during resting, sparing you the unfortunate loss of flavor and moisture that results when unrested beef is cut.

 Items you will need

-- Store fresh beef below 40 F for up to three to five days, then use or freeze it.
+Store fresh beef below 40 F for up to three to five days, then use or freeze it.
 Airtight wrapping helps prevent freezer burn.
-Thaw a frozen roast for a day or two in the refrigerator, depending on its size.
+To thaw a frozen roast, place it in the fridge for a day or two, depending on its size.